kangyu-california/PersistentWindows/README.md

   <img src="https://user-images.githubusercontent.com/59128756/184041561-5389f540-c61a-4ee7-90ff-f9f725ba3682.png" alt="image" width="500"/>
   <img src="https://user-images.githubusercontent.com/59128756/187988981-b2564618-2724-4e1e-a718-cd0786a4251e.png" alt="wait chain" width="500"/>

-- Some Windows built-in apps (such as Sticky Notes) cannot be easily launched when restoring from disk.
-The user needs to manually launch them

 ## Tips To Digest Before Reporting A Bug
 - The window z-order can be restored in addition to the two-dimentional layout.
 This feature is enabled for snapshot restore only.